manh100004104234761/darknet_live_youtube/README.md

 # darknet_live_youtube
-Using yolo v4 to detect objects in live stream youtube
+Using yolov4 to detect objects in live stream youtube